 Published January 2024 | Updated August 2025

-Color Scale: From Neutral to Colorful
+From Neutral Tints to Darker Shades

 Neutral colored rugs are celebrated in the world of interior design since they blend with all colors and design styles.
 But many neutrals are light in color and therefore are more likely to show stains.
 The more colorful or darker a rug becomes, the less likely stains will be visible.